googleforgames/open-match/README.md

 ## Precompiled container images

 Once we reach a 1.0 release, we plan to produce publicly available (Linux) Docker container images of major releases in a public image registry.
 Until then, refer to the 'Compiling from source' section below.

 ## Compiling from source

 All components of Open Match produce (Linux) Docker container images as artifacts, and there are included `Dockerfile`s for each.
 [Google Cloud Platform Cloud Build](https://cloud.google.com/cloud-build/docs/) users will also find `cloudbuild_COMPONENT.yaml` files for each component in the repository root.

-As all the core components for Open Match are written in Golang, and use the [Dockerfile multistage builder pattern](https://docs.docker.com/develop/develop-images/multistage-build/).
+All the core components for Open Match are written in Golang and use the [Dockerfile multistage builder pattern](https://docs.docker.com/develop/develop-images/multistage-build/).
 This pattern uses intermediate Docker containers as a Golang build environment while producing lightweight, minimized container images as final build artifacts.
 When the project is ready for production, we will modify the `Dockerfile`s to uncomment the last build stage.
 Although this pattern is great for production container images, it removes most of the utilities required to troubleshoot issues during development.

 ## Configuration

-Currently, each component reads a local config file `matchmaker_config.json` , and all components assume they have the same configuration.
+Currently, each component reads a local config file `matchmaker_config.json`, and all components assume they have the same configuration.
 To this end, there is a single centralized config file located in the `<REPO_ROOT>/config/` which is symlinked to each component's subdirectory for convenience when building locally.
 When `docker build`ing the component container images, the Dockerfile copies the centralized config file into the component directory.

 We plan to replace this with a Kubernetes-managed config with dynamic reloading when development time allows.
 Pull requests are welcome!

 ### Guides
-* [Production guide](./docs/production.md) Lots of best practices to be written here before 1.0 release.
-WIP
+* [Production guide](./docs/production.md) Lots of best practices to be written here before 1.0 release. **WIP**
 * [Development guide](./docs/development.md)

 ### Reference